katahiromz/mcpp/README.md

 ## How to build

-You need gcc compiler and Linux-like environment to build this project.
+You need Linux-like environment to build this project.

 ```bash
 $ git clone --recursive https://github.com/katahiromz/mcpp.git